SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/DataMinerComparisonTool.md

     URL parameter: `patch` (default: false)

 > [!NOTE]
-> If, after selecting two parameters and the necessary options, you want to reuse this particular configuration, simply bookmark the URL.
+> If, after selecting two parameters and the necessary options, you want to reuse this particular configuration, bookmark the URL.

-## Embedding the comparison tool in Visual Overview
+## Embedding the Comparison tool in Visual Overview

-The DataMiner Comparison tool can be embedded within Visual Overview by means of a shape data item of type “Link”.
+The DataMiner Comparison tool can be embedded within Visual Overview by means of a shape data item of type **Link**.
 For more information, see [Linking a shape to a webpage](xref:Linking_a_shape_to_a_webpage).

 If you want the header and the parameter selection panel to be hidden in the embedded tool, add the `embed=true` argument to the URL.